UW Law and the Military

 - The Tillman Military Scholars Program, which provides scholarships to veterans pursuing a graduate or professional degree.

-For more information about military benefits and eligibility, please visit the University of Washington’s Veterans Center.
+For more information about military benefits and eligibility, please visit the University of Washington’s Veterans Education Benefits Office.